 Parents Against Dog Chaining (formerly known as Mothers Against Dog Chaining) is an initiative of Dogs Deserve Better, an organization working to bring dogs into the home and family.
 Chaining a dog for life makes him or her more territorial, more aggressive, and less socialized with humans, especially children.

-Volunteer Beth, a mother of one, has joined with Tami, a mother of two, in this outreach to stop chaining for the sake of the children.
+Parents are joining together in this outreach to stop chaining for the sake of the children.
 To take a pack animal, in need of love and socialization, and subject it to a life of neglect and isolation leaves us with a live grenade just waiting for a small child to step into it's path.
 If this grenade—fueled by restless energy, anger and frustration— explodes, our children pay the price, and often with their life.